-Class Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China
+Class-Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China

 Plaintiffs' lawyers will be asking Lee to expand the suit into a nationwide class action, potentially affecting tens of millions of American users.

 While TikTok flatly denies the allegations, the company is under intense pressure to avoid a long, drawn-out legal battle.
 The Trump administration considers TikTok a national security threat because its parent company, ByteDance, is based in China.
-President Trump said Monday that TikTok must be sold to an American suitor by September 15 or "close down" in the U.S. Microsoft, for one, has acknowledged that it is exploring a bid.
+President Trump said Monday that TikTok must be sold to an American suitor by Sept.
+15 or "close down" in the United States.
+Microsoft Corp., for one, has acknowledged it is exploring a bid.

 TikTok is fighting to have the privacy lawsuit dismissed.
-But if it survives, it could cost the company hundreds of millions of dollars.
+But if it survives, the suit could cost the company hundreds of millions of dollars.

 A lawsuit filed under the same Illinois law against Facebook over its use of facial recognition technology recently prompted the social network to agree to a record data-privacy settlement of $650 million.
-Legal experts say, if the the court approves the TikTok lawsuit as a national case, the settlement sum could exceed the Facebook payout.
+Legal experts said, if the court approves the TikTok lawsuit as a national case, the settlement sum could exceed the Facebook payout.

-The Illinois law, known as the Biometric Information Privacy Act, "has been striking fear in the heart of many companies in the United States for fear that claims like this will be brought," said Leslie Weaver, one of the 33 plaintiffs' lawyers involved in the litigation against TikTok.
+The Illinois law, known as the Biometric Information Privacy Act, "has been striking fear in the heart of many companies in the United States for fear that claims like this will be brought," said Leslie Weaver, one of the 33 plaintiffs' attorneys involved in the litigation against TikTok.

-Lawyers for TikTok say the app is not capturing users' biometric information, nor sending any data to China.
+Attorneys for TikTok said the app is neither capturing users' biometric information nor sending any data to China.
 But TikTok's legal team also argues that the company can transfer data to Beijing, if it so chooses, without breaking any laws.

-"The App's privacy policy also fully discloses that user data will be shared with TikTok's corporate affiliates and third-party business partners and service providers, as is standard with free social networking apps that have a business model based on advertising," wrote TikTok lawyer Tony Weibell in a submission to the court.
+"The App's privacy policy also fully discloses that user data will be shared with TikTok's corporate affiliates and third-party business partners and service providers, as is standard with free social networking apps that have a business model based on advertising," TikTok lawyer Tony Weibell wrote in a submission to the court.

 Is TikTok sending data to China?